Preface

 I don't have the means to develop all the missing support tools by myself.

-The CPUs aren't quite there, either.
+The existing CPUs aren't quite there, either.

-My favorite existing processor, Motorola's 6809, isn't really quite up to my approach, because it's missing an indexing mode that would allow using the Load Effective Address instructions to take the address of a variable in the run-time direct page.
+My favorite existing processor, Motorola's venerable 6809, isn't really quite up to my approach, because it's missing an indexing mode that would allow using the Load Effective Address instructions to take the address of a variable in the run-time direct page.
 We can work around this, but it consumes instructions and processor cycles.

 Speaking of segment registers, Intel's x86 could have been a bit more workable -- if still clunky, but BP and SP are stuck in the same segment unless you use segment override.
-And you really don't want to do that because it gets in the way -- BP designed as frame base pointer instead of parameter stack pointer is definitely one of the things we would be fighting against on x86.
+And you really don't want to do that because it's dangerous and gets in the way -- BP designed as frame base pointer instead of parameter stack pointer is definitely one of the things we would be fighting against on x86.
 There are workarounds, such as ignoring that the two stacks are in the same segment.
-(The Extra Segment doesn't work for this, last time I tried it.
-That is, you really don't want to be losing access to the parameter stack whenever you want to move strings.)
+(The Extra Segment doesn't work for this, the last time I tried it.
+That is, you really don't want to be losing access to the parameter stack every time you want to move strings.)
 I think I'll let someone else play with that.
 At least, I'm not interested in doing so again right now.
-I've seen what happens when that siren song takes its toll.
+I've seen what happens when that siren song takes its toll.Existing CPUs that implement the primitives of Forth-like languages or LISP kernels don't quite do the job either.
+At least, I have never found one such that included support for such things as virtualizing address spaces.

-Motorola's 6800 and 6801 actually get closer than you might expect (ignoring the lack of direct-page opcodes for the unary operators), if you define the use of a few direct page variables as virtual registers -- software parameter stack pointer and such -- and define support routines for the virtual registers.
+Motorola's 6800 and 6801 actually get closer than you might expect (ignoring the lack of direct-page opcodes for the unary operators), if you define the use of a few

 Of course, that's also true of any processor that doesn't include the necessary registers and operations as part of the native CPU architecture, but it consumes cycles and memory resources.
 And there is always that siren song of false optimizations that lures you away, into the existing meta-infrastructure.